Gromov-Witten theory and invariants of matroids: Virtual fundamental classes of wonderful models

-We work in the genus $0$ case and drop the genus from the notation.
 The composite morphism $W\to X\to\mathscr A_X$ has relative tangent bundle equal to the logarithmic tangent bundle of $W$.
 The composition also gives rise to a map of moduli spaces

 The vertical tangent space whose fiber at a moduli point $[C,f]$ is given by $H^0(C,f^\star T_W^{\mathsf{log}})$.
 The vertical obstruction space is given by $H^1(C,f^\star T_W^{\mathsf{log}})$.
 By the Riemann--Roch theorem, the difference between these dimensions is everywhere constant.
-A globalized version of this fact is that the forgetful morphism above is equipped with a relative perfect obstruction theory, see~\cite[Section~6]{AW}.
+A globalized version of this fact is that the forgetful morphism above is equipped with a relative perfect obstruction theory, see~\cite[Section~6]{AW}, noting as we have above that $\fM_\Gamma(\mathscr A_W)\hookrightarrow \fM_\Gamma(\mathscr A_X)$ is an open immersion.
 In particular, there is a virtual pullback morphism on the Chow group:

-The virtual pullback of the fundamental class gives rise to the virtual class.
+The virtual pullback of the fundamental class gives rise to the virtual fundamental class.
 If $W$ is replaced with $X$ above, the map $\mu$ is smooth; the pullback map coincides with smooth pullback on Chow groups.